GluuFederation/Rcube_OpenID_Connect_Single_Sign_On_Plugin_by_Gluu/README.md

 ### General

-In your Roundcube admin menu panel you should now see the OpenID Connect menu tab.
+In your RoundCube admin menu panel you should now see the OpenID Connect menu tab.
 Click the link to navigate to the General configuration  page:

 ![upload](https://raw.githubusercontent.com/GluuFederation/roundcube_oxd_plugin/master/docu/1.png)